ShubhadeepSadhukhan1993/fastSF/paper.md

 \begin{bmatrix}
 x \\ y \\z
 \end{bmatrix}.$$
 We perform four runs on a Cray XC40 system (Shaheen II of KAUST) for this problem using 16, 64, 256, and 1024 processors.
 In Fig. \ref{Scaling}, we plot the inverse of time taken in seconds versus the number of processors.
-Best fit curve for these data points yield
+Best fit curve for these data points yields
 $$T^{-1} \sim p^{0.986 \pm 0.002},$$
 Thus, the data-points follow $T^{-1} \sim p$ curve to a good approximation.
 Thus, we conclude that our code exhibits strong scaling.